Nov 28 2023 Feedback.

 • RMSD to Reference - Read in a separate object as a reference and make the selection you want to analyze.
 You can choose to analyze the structures 'static' or superimpose.
 A table and plot of the RMSDs are displayed.
 This is a useful tool for analysis of a Molecular Dynamics run.
 Your x-axis will be the time in ns / number of conformations so if you chose 1ns and 50 conformations (snapshots) then each point is 1ns/50 = 0.02 ns

-• Torsion Changes - Select a pair of atoms on a rotatable bond to calculate the torsion angle.
+• Torsion - Select a pair of atoms on a rotatable bond to calculate the torsion angle.

 • RTCNN - use green and orange selections for receptor/ligand respectively to calculate RTCNN docking score.